ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help keep osu! friendly and safe

-It's not always sunshine in the osu! community, so we have a dedicated team of moderators to keep the place comfy and safe.
-However, the moderation team keeps track of all 25 channels (and more!) in the chat, and a countless entries on the forums.
+It's not alwaysfe, sunshine in the osu! community, so we hahat monitors everything 24/7rs to keep they safe However, the moderation team keeps track of all 25 channels (and more!) in the chat, and a countless entries on the forums.

-Fortunately, it's still easy for you to help out with the community, here's some things you can do to help:
+Fortunately, it's still easy for you to help out keeping everything safe, here's some things you can do to help:

 - Follow your favorite channels at the osu! in-game chat, or at the forums in the web.
 - If you see something happening which you think feels inappropriate or disturbs you in any way, use the `!report` command at the in-game chat to notify moderators of what's happening.